-When competition for resources occurs among the Units, the GACCs will use the Multi-Agency Coordination System (MACS) process to establish incident priorities.
-For MACS Organization Chart and MACS Process refer to the charts beginning on page 5.
+When competition for resources occurs statewide, the GACCs will use the Multi-Agency Coordination System (MACS) process to establish incident priorities.
+For MACS Process refer to the section within titled Multi-Agency Coordination System (MACS) or the FIRESCOPE Publications webpage.